• Skip to primary navigation

 Slices of margherita Pizza on a wooden board.

-How to Make a Margherita pizza
+How to Make a Margherita Pizza

 Ideally, all of the ingredients should be at room temperature.

-Let’s prepare the pizza topping combinations that will garnish this pizza.
+Let’s prepare the pizza toppings

 Next, remove the fresh mozzarella balls from the refrigerator about 30 minutes before topping the pizza.
 We need about 100 grams per pizza.
 Bocconcini cheese is also a great cheese to use.